Commercial Edible Food Recovery

 - Maintain contracts with food recovery organizations and services to arrange for the maximum amount of surplus edible food recovery.
 This may mean contracting with multiple agencies depending on an agency’s capacity to recover certain types of food, or food recovery frequency, relative to what your business generates.

-The Environmental Protection Agency (EPA) has created a Food Recovery Hierarchy to identify the best ways to manage extra food.
+The Environmental Protection Agency (EPA) has created a Wasted Food Scale to prioritize actions that prevent and divert wasted food.
 While composting is preferable to landfilling, we should consider source reduction and feeding hungry people first.

 Donate from your farm: Did you know you can donate the food from your backyard orchard or garden?
 Gleaning groups will come pick the fruit and veggies for you and donate the food to those in need.
 Click here to learn more about gleaning in San Diego.